Top 10 Busiest US Cruise Homeports

 1. PortMiami (Florida)

 Virtually all of the major cruise lines have a presence at PortMiami, particularly during winter seasons when Caribbean cruising is at its peak.
-The port, which opened in 1960 and is located in Biscayne Bay, is a leader in shore power development, with plans to provide shore power at four of its cruise terminals by late 2023, allowing ships to curtail emissions while running hotel operations in port.
+The port, which opened in 1960 and is located in Biscayne Bay, is a leader in shore power development and opened its 10th cruise terminal in 2025.

 • Name: PortMiami